bernardgut/seafile-docker/README.md

   -p 127.0.0.1:8082:8082 \
   -ti sunx/seafile`
 ```
-Containers, based on this image will automatically configure
- Seafile enviroment if there isn't any.
-If Seafile enviroment is from previous version of Seafile, container will automatically upgrade it to latest version (by calling Seafile upgrade scripts).
+Containers, based on this image will automatically configure Seafile enviroment if there isn't any.
+If Seafile enviroment is from previous version of Seafile, container will automatically upgrade it to the latest version (by calling Seafile upgrade scripts).

 But I would advise you to do data backups before upgrading image
  (to not lose your data in case of bugs in upgrade logic of this image or Seafile upgrde scripts).